 The main advantage of this type of campaign is that it allows you to target a niche audience directly.
-You’ll also be able to give them a lot more information than what you could squeeze into a tweet or Google ad.
+You’ll also be able to provide them with more information than you could squeeze into a tweet or Google ad.

 However, costs do start to add up quickly.
-Plus, some recipients might just view your correspondence as junk mail, and it might end up straight in the trash.
+Plus, some recipients might just view your correspondence as junk mail and send it straight into the trash.

 Billboards, Train Station Ads, etc.

-Large physical adverts certainly command the public’s attention.
-It obviously still works even in today’s digital age as many of the big-name tech firms, including Apple and Netflix, still invest heavily into billboard advertising.
+Large physical ads certainly command the public’s attention and obviously still work well in today’s digital age.
+Many of the big-name tech firms, including Apple and Netflix, still invest heavily in billboard advertizing.

-These types of adverts allow you to get a lot of bang for your buck, and many marketers see the high costs as rewarding investments.
-Not only that, though, but they will be promoting your brand to a much wider audience.
-It won’t just be your target audience seeing them, so you might capture some new customers who you might not have considered trying to attract before.
+These types of ads allow you to get a lot of bang for your buck, and many marketers see the high costs an investment.
+Not only that, but physical ads promote your brand to a much wider audience.
+It won’t just be your target audience seeing them — meaning you might tap into a new target audience you had not previously considered.

-This lack of targeted focus can be seen as a disadvantage, though.
-There’ll be a lot of people viewing the ads, some of whom might view them as visual pollution.
-Talking of pollution, these kinds of ads do require a lot of ongoing maintenance if they are to be up for a long time — are you prepared for those extra costs?
+However, this lack of targeted focus can also be a disadvantage.
+A lot of people will see your ads — some of whom might view them as visual pollution.
+Plus, these kinds of ads do require a lot of ongoing maintenance if they’re meant to be up for a long time — are you prepared for those extra costs?

 However, seminars aren’t for every company.
-Some brand marketers find them too time-consuming, so they aren’t all that great for small companies that can’t afford the manpower.
-Depending on the type of seminar and your chosen venue, they can also be fairly expensive to organize as well.
+Some brand marketers find them too time-consuming, so they aren’t ideal for small companies that can’t afford the manpower.
+Depending on the type of seminar and your chosen venue, they can also be fairly expensive to organize.

-Even though streaming services are such a big business these days, there are still hundreds of thousands of people around the world glued to regular TV channels still.
-Once again, this is a method that promotes your brand to a captive audience.
-As you can often choose the time of day it goes out, you can always time your ads to be shown when you know that your target audience are more likely to be watching.
+Even though streaming services are extremely popular, there are still millions of people around the world glued to regular TV channels.
+Once again, this method promotes your brand to a captive audience.
+Plus, you can often choose the time of day your ad runs, meaning you can ensure your ads are shown when you know your target audience is likely watching.

-If you attend a lot of expos or trade fairs, you might like the idea of carrying out a live demonstration.
-Lots of brands that make cooking equipment often go down this route as they can cook something at their local food fair or market to give consumers a glimpse of their products in action.
+For example, brands that make cooking equipment often set up live demonstrations.
+They often cook something at their local food fair or market, giving consumers a glimpse of their products in action.

-Live demonstrations could go wrong, though.
-You might also have to deal with transport and space limitations if your products are especially bulky.
+However, live demonstrations can go wrong — accidents, spills, etc. Additionally, you might have to deal with transport and space limitations if your products are especially bulky.

 How to Merge Online and Offline Brand Marketing

-Both online and offline brand marketing are good on their own, but when you successfully merge them, you should find that it’s like discovering you’ve got a new marketing superpower!
+Both online and offline brand marketing work well on their own.
+But, if you can successfully merge them, it’s almost like discovering you’ve got a new marketing superpower!

 Boost Offline Promotions with Online Call to Actions

-These online call-to-actions can also be used in a similar way to promote seminars, webinars, and events.
+These online CTAs can be used in a similar way to promote seminars, webinars, and events.